skoppisetty/SimpleDb/README.md

 Executable Files:
 ========
-2. test - test script to run the code (sort using BigQ) for various database tables.
+2. test1 - test script to run the code (sort using BigQ) for various database tables.
-3. sorttest.sh  - shell script to do automated testing with testcases from ./bin/testcases folder
+3. test2 - test script to run queries to check if DBFile is being sorted using BigQ class.

 Settings: